 And it made me think – what motivates Moseley to get back on her bike when there is no race to train for?
 When it doesn’t really matter if she stays in by the fire instead of braving a cold mountain side?
 When she doesn’t really feel like it?
 The opportunity to be a champion to young riders like this one must be a huge incentive for her to stay awesome on a bike.

 And then there is this.
-In 2018 Lee Craigie, Emily Chappell and the team at The Adventure Syndicate will be using bike packing adventures to engage teenage girls and help build their self-esteem, resilience and confidence.
+In 2018 ultra-cyclist Paula Regener and bikepacker Lee Craigie of The Adventure Syndicate will be working with five schools across Scotland in their Inspiring, Encouraging and Enabling Schools Project, funded by the Sporting Equality Fund.
+The team will use bike packing adventures to engage teenage girls and help build their self-esteem, resilience and confidence.
 These amazing images, stuffed with glee and achievement, capture the spirit of a previous overnight adventure that the team led.
 None of these girls had ever carried everything they needed on their bikes, nor cooked and slept outside before.
 I don’t think I have ever seen a bunch of riders who are so connected with the experience and each other.

-I heard Lee and Emilie speak at the NEC bike show last year, and took away my own golden nugget of motivation.
+I heard Lee and Emily Chappell from The Adventure Syndicate speak at the NEC bike show last year, and took away my own golden nugget of motivation.
 Endurance rider Emily explained how she keeps pushing when she’d really rather pull over to the side of the road (and, if she was me, have a sulk) by connecting with her ‘invisible peloton’ – a place to go when ‘you don’t have any strength of your own, so you start borrowing other people’s’.

-It’s a wonderful concept that I’d like to return to in a future post but for now, and to get me out of the door and on my bike, I’m connecting with my own invisible peloton of inspiration: absent friends, those I’d like to ride with in the future, those I can’t ride with again because they are no longer with us, and Lee, Emily, and TMo.
+It’s a wonderful concept, originally thought up by adventurer Sarah Outen, that I’d like to return to in a future post but for now, and to get me out of the door and on my bike, I’m connecting with my own invisible peloton of inspiration: absent friends, those I’d like to ride with in the future, those I can’t ride with again because they are no longer with us, and Lee, Paula, Emily, Sarah and TMo.
 And maybe Tom Hardy.

 And the sun has come out.
 So I’m outta here.

 Who inspires you to ride when its January and you’d really rather not bother?
-Let me know and, inspired by Emily, build an invisible peloton of your own!
+Let me know and, inspired by Emily and Sarah, build an invisible peloton of your own!